 The impacts of growth and change do not respect neat jurisdictional boundaries.
 Changes in one community can have important effects on neighboring jurisdictions.
-Concerns may arise over a range of issues, including...
+Concerns may arise over a range of issues, including:

-- Conflicting uses, such as residential developments springing up next to farms. - Fiscal concerns over the cost of delivering public services, such as water, sewer and public safety protection, and over the capacity of existing facilities, such as schools, to meet increased demand. - Health and safety concerns over matters such as water quality and traffic safety. - Loss of natural, agricultural and cultural resources (e.g., degradation of lakes and streams, loss of productive farmland and destruction of historic buildings). - Changes in quality of life and community character, as shown, for example, by traffic congestion, decaying downtowns, and development in green areas. - Competition between communities for businesses and development, such as commercial development and high-end housing that may help a community's tax base and economy.
+- Conflicting uses, such as residential developments springing up next to farms. - Fiscal concerns over the cost of delivering public services, such as water, sewer and public safety protection and over the capacity of existing facilities, such as schools, to meet increased demand. - Health and safety concerns over matters such as water quality and traffic safety. - Loss of natural, agricultural and cultural resources (e.g., degradation of lakes and streams, loss of productive farmland and destruction of historic buildings). - Changes in quality of life and community character, as shown, for example, by traffic congestion, decaying downtowns, and development in green areas. - Competition between communities for business and development, such as commercial development and high-end housing that may help a community's tax base and economy.

 Because of the area-wide implications of growth, intergovernmental conflict often arises.
 A common scenario is when growth occurs in a town area near a city or village and the town cannot afford to provide costly services (typically public water and sewer) to the development.
-The neighboring city or village may be able to supply these services, but may require annexation as a condition of delivery.
-The town may resent not having a say in whether an annexation takes place, losing tax base and being consumed by its city or village neighbor.
-It may be driven to challenge the annexation in court, involving both communities in a costly legal battle, with no clear "winner."
+The neighboring city or village may be able to supply these services, but may require annexation takes place, losing tax base and being consumed by its city or village neighbor.
+It may be driven to challenge the annexation in court, involving both communities in a costly legal battle with no clear "winner."
 A town may even file a petition for incorporation to protect its borders, at least temporarily, during the lengthy and rigorous incorporation process.
 On the other hand, a growing city or village may be frustrated by its own lack of power to annex unilaterally (a power that exists in many states) and by dealing with growth on an ad hoc basis, often in a reactive posture as developers and landowners approach the city or village.